 Short Stories » The Proud Red Rose

 The proud red rose looked angrily at the pine and said, “I thought you had good taste!
 You do not know what beauty is at all.
-You can not compare my thorns to that of the cactus.”
+You cannot compare my thorns to that of the cactus.”

-“What a proud flower”, thought the trees.
+“What a proud flower,” thought the trees.

 The rose tried to move its roots away from the cactus, but it could not move.
-As the days passed, the red rose would look at the cactus and say insulting things, like: This plant is useless?
-How sorry I am to be his neighbor.
+As the days passed, the red rose would look at the cactus and say insulting things, like ‘this plant is useless.
+How sorry I am to be his neighbor.’

-The cactus never got upset and he even tried to advise the rose, saying, “God did not create any form of life without a purpose.”
+The cactus never got upset and even tried to advise the rose, saying, “God did not create any form of life without a purpose.”

 One day the rose saw sparrows stick their beaks into the cactus and then fly away, refreshed.
 This was puzzling, and the red rose asked the pine tree what the birds were doing.
-The pine tree explained that the birds got water from the cactus.
+The pine tree explained that the birds were getting water from the cactus.

-“Yes you can also drink from it.
+“Yes, you can also drink from it.
 The sparrow can bring water to you if you ask the cactus for help.”

-The red rose felt too ashamed of its past words and behavior to ask for water from the cactus, but then it finally did ask the cactus for help.
-The cactus kindly agreed and the birds filled their beaks with water and watered the rose’s roots.
+The red rose felt too ashamed to ask for water from the cactus, but finally it did ask for help.
+The cactus kindly agreed.
+The birds filled their beaks with water and watered the rose’s roots.